mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

   block from `english.diff`.
 Then we run `git apply english.diff` again, etc, etc...
-- We do this until `git apply english.diff` finally works because there are only non-translated English files targetted by the remaining diff blocks.
+- We do this until `git apply english.diff` finally works because there are only non-translated English files targeted by the remaining diff blocks.

 🤔 This iterative process doesn't look easy to automate.
 We probably need a quite different strategy, and we can probably make it simpler to picture!